MilanKaur-01/cakeshop-phone-order/README.md

         - `CALLBACK_URI`
         - `ACS_PHONE_NUMBER`

-4. **Deploy the Application**:
+7. **Deploy the Application**:
     - Once the deployment configuration is set, trigger a deployment from your repository.
     - Monitor the deployment process in the **Deployment Center** to ensure it completes successfully.

-5. **Register the Callback URI**:
+8. **Register the Callback URI**:
     - After deployment, update the `CALLBACK_URI` environment variable with the live URL of your deployed application.
     - Register this URL in the Azure Communication Services Event Grid as described in the installation steps for local run.

-6. **Access the Application**:
+9. **Access the Application**:
 - Once deployed, you can access your application via the Azure App Service URL.
 The API documentation should be available at `https://<your-app-service-name>.azurewebsites.net/swagger`.

 **Note:**

 This sample demonstrates how to integrate PSTN calling functions into your AI applications using Azure Communication Services alongside Azure OpenAI and Azure AI Search.
 While testing this sample, you’ll find the assistant helpful for most parts of the conversation and capable of placing and taking orders.
 However, for more complex interactions, the AI assistant may be less than perfect.
-That's because the focus of this sample is primarily to show how how straightforward it can be to integrate Azure Communication Services PSTN calling into your RAG (Retrieve, Augment, and Generate) or AI applications.
+That's because the focus of this sample is primarily to show how straightforward it can be to integrate Azure Communication Services PSTN calling into your RAG (Retrieve, Augment, and Generate) or AI applications.
 For best practices in writing prompts or handling chat completions, see the [OpenAI](https://platform.openai.com/docs/concepts) or [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/) documentation.

 ## Contributing